Dave-Sama/Communication-with-UDP-TCP-sockets/README.md

 # Communication-with-UDP-sockets
-This repository will display how to create a simple communication between a client and server with UDP sockets in python
+This repository will display how to create a simple communication between a client and server with UDP/TCP sockets in python